xiangzhi/psi-wiki/Stream-Operators.md

-# Basic Stream Operators

 The ability to manipulate streams of data plays a central role in the Platform for Situated Intelligence framework.
 This document provides a brief overview of the basic stream operators currently available.
 With a few exceptions (like generators and joins), stream operators generally transform one stream into another.
 The operators can be grouped into several classes:

-* [Producing](InDepth.StreamOperators.md#Producing): these operators provide the means for creating various source streams.
+* [Producing](Stream-Operators.md#Producing): these operators provide the means for creating various source streams.
-* [Mapping](InDepth.StreamOperators.md#Mapping): these operators transform messages from the input stream.
+* [Mapping](Stream-Operators.md#Mapping): these operators transform messages from the input stream.
-* [Filtering](InDepth.StreamOperators.md#Filtering): these operators filter messages from the input stream.
+* [Filtering](Stream-Operators.md#Filtering): these operators filter messages from the input stream.
-* [Aggregating](InDepth.StreamOperators.md#Aggregating): these operators aggregate messages from the input stream.
+* [Aggregating](Stream-Operators.md#Aggregating): these operators aggregate messages from the input stream.
-* [Window Computations](InDepth.StreamOperators.md#WindowComputations): these operators aggregate windows of messages from the input stream.
+* [Window Computations](Stream-Operators.md#WindowComputations): these operators aggregate windows of messages from the input stream.
-* [Actuating](InDepth.StreamOperators.md#Actuating): these operators allow for actuating based on messages in a stream.
+* [Actuating](Stream-Operators.md#Actuating): these operators allow for actuating based on messages in a stream.
-* [Synchronizing](InDepth.StreamOperators.md#Synchronizing): these operators allow for synchronizing multiple streams.
+* [Synchronizing](Stream-Operators.md#Synchronizing): these operators allow for synchronizing multiple streams.
-* [Sampling](InDepth.StreamOperators.md#Sampling): these operators allow for sampling over a stream.
+* [Sampling](Stream-Operators.md#Sampling): these operators allow for sampling over a stream.
-* [Parallel](InDepth.StreamOperators.md#Parallel): these operators allow for vector-parallel computations.
+* [Parallel](Stream-Operators.md#Parallel): these operators allow for vector-parallel computations.
-* [Time Related](InDepth.StreamOperators.md#TimeRelated): these operators provide timing information.
+* [Time Related](Stream-Operators.md#TimeRelated): these operators provide timing information.
-* [Miscellaneous](InDepth.StreamOperators.md#Miscellaneous): these operators provide various other functionalities.
+* [Miscellaneous](Stream-Operators.md#Miscellaneous): these operators provide various other functionalities.

 __NOTE__: Most stream operators described below take an optional `DeliveryPolicy` argument which allows the developer to control how the operators keep up with the incoming flow of messages when not enough computational resources are available to process them.
-More information is available in the [Delivery Policies](Tutorial.DeliveryPolicies) in-depth topic.
+More information is available in the [Delivery Policies](Delivery-Policies) in-depth topic.
 Below, for improved readability, we simply omit this optional parameter from the operator descriptions.

 <a name="Producing"></a>